 The Plano Senior Recreation Center offers programs, activities, events and fitness specifically designed to meet the needs of our senior community.
-Click here to visit the Senior Recreation Center page for more information.
+Visit the Senior Recreation Center page to for more information.
 Visit the tabs below to access additional resources to help make living senior in Plano excellent!

 Senior Advisory Board

 The Senior Advisory Board was created to generate broad-based public support for senior citizens.
 The primary goal of the board is to evaluate current issues affecting senior citizens and bring those issues to the attention of the City Council as well as other boards and agencies.

 The board welcomes those with concerns regarding senior issues to attend Senior Advisory Board meetings.
 The Board will hear comments of public interest, but any discussion shall be limited to placing the item on a future agenda, if appropriate.
 Remarks are limited to five minutes per speaker.
 The board meets the first Thursday of January, March, May, July, September and November.
 For more information about the Senior Advisory Board and its meetings, please call 972-941-7250.

 Sonja Baumgarten, Vice Chair